Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-active-directory/README.md

 #### On-demand authorization
 By default, the starter will launch the Oauth2 Authorization Code flow for a logging in user.
 During the authorization flow, `azure-spring-boot-starter-active-directory` adds all the configured scopes except **on-demand** ones into authorization code requests to ask for user's authorization consent.
 The authorization flow of `on-demand` resources will be launched at the first time the user wants to access them.

-#### Standalone web application usage
+#### Standalone web application
 Only as a Web application, no further access to other resources protected by Azure AD.
 ![Standalone Web Application](resource/aad-based-standalone-web-application.png)

-* Access restricted resources of web application, login with credentials using default scopes.
+* Access restricted resources of web application, login with credentials using default scopes of `openid, profile, offline_access, https://graph.microsoft.com/User.Read`.
 * Return secured data.

-#### Web application access resources usage
+#### Web application visit other resource servers
-Web application and resource server use scenarios, web application access the resources of resource server which is protected by Azure AD.
+Web application visits resource servers which are protected by Azure AD.
 ![Web Application Access Resources](resource/add-based-web-application-access-resources.png)

-* Login with credentials, the scope includes all other clients.
+* Login with credentials, the scope includes default scopes and all configured scopes.
 * Auto-acquire the access token of other clients based on the root refresh token.
 * Use each client's access token to request restricted resource.
 * Return secured data.